winkersbrian/dataminder/README.md

 # DataMinder - Mind your data

-A toolset to help collect and organize your importnat information, without dependence any particular service.
+A toolset to help collect and organize your important information, without dependence any particular service.

 ## Directory Structure